Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 ### ITA19

 Send automatic response to the issue author if they don't want to be module owner but have a candidate in mind.
-Assign the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label.
+Add the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label.

 ```markdown
 @${issueAuthor}, thanks for submitting this module proposal with a module owner in mind!